EdwinVW/pitstop-engineering-workshop/README.md

 5. Extend the UI-tests with this new functionality.

 ## Lab 5 - Deploy Pitstop to Azure
 Until now, you've ran Pitstop in containers on your local machine.
 In this lab you will learn how to deploy a microservices application that consists of multiple parts (Pitstop) in Microsoft Azure.
 In a production scenario, using containers for running the app would be a fine solution.
-But in order to get you up-to-speed with different Azure services, you're not allowed to host the app in containers (using ACI or AKS).
+But in order to get you up-to-speed with different Azure services, you're not allowed to host the app in containers.

 - Follow the following courses in the Pluralsight library:
 	- [AZ-103 - Azure Administrator](https://app.pluralsight.com/paths/certificate/microsoft-azure-administrator-az-103)
 	- [AZ-203 - Developing Solutions for Microsoft Azure](https://app.pluralsight.com/paths/certificate/developing-solutions-for-microsoft-azure-az-203)
 - Request access to an Azure Subscription by asking approval from your business-unit manager and sending an email to [support@infosupport.com](mailto:support@infosupport.com).
 - Make a deployment diagram for deploying Pitstop as-is in Azure.
-A requirement is that you use Azure PAAS / SAAS services and do not use container-hosting services like ACI or AKS.
+A requirement is that you use Azure PAAS / SAAS services and do not use container-hosting services like ACI, ACA or AKS.
-- Send the deployment diagram to your suprevisor for review.
+- Send the deployment diagram to your supervisor for review.
 - Deploy Pitstop to Azure (and make sure the web-app is publicly available).
 - Share a link to the web-app with your supervisor.